makerdao/community/governance/parameter-docs/param-auction-price-multiplier.md

 * Is there anything little known about this parameter?
 * How does this interact with other parts of the protocol?
 * Are there any Emergency Shutdown considerations to take into account?

+The Starting Price for an auction is calculated using the OSM (Oracle Security Module) price feed multiplied by the Auction Price Multiplier.